ianhomer/dotfiles/docs/manual-osx.md

 System preferences -> Keyboard -> Keyboard Shortcuts ->

-- Disable Mission Control Ctrl-arrow short cuts
+- For mission control disable remove all keyboard and mouse shortcuts
-- Disable Ctrl-space and Shift-Ctrl-space for selecting input source
+- For input source disable Ctrl-space and Shift-Ctrl-space
 - Disable any other shortcuts that would never get used
 - Change Press **fn** key to "Show Emoji and Symbols"

--> Mission Control - remove all keyboard and mouse shortcuts

 For a Microsoft keyboard :